"With stunningly beautiful Georgian architecture and over 600 listed buildings made from mellow limestone, Stamford is a

 Founded in 1485 by wealthy wool merchant William Browne, this was originally built as an almshouse for the poor in 1475.
-Additions were made in the 1870s.
-The medieval parts are open to the public at weekends during the summer.
-For more information, please click here: Browne’s Hospital
+Additions were made in the 1870s and the medieval sections of the building are open to the public at weekends during the summer.

 Mid-Lent Fair: one of England’s largest street fairs dating back nearly a thousand years, arrives in Stamford the day after Mothering Sunday for 5 days.

 Stamford Shakespeare Season: Shakespeare comes to Stamford between June and August in this annual event.
 A fantastic evening of entertainment in an enchanted outdoor theatre.
 For more information, please click here: Stamford Shakespeare Season

 The Land Rover Burghley Horse Trials: This world-famous 3-day eventing competition takes place in the stunning grounds of Burghley House every September.

 The remains of a Sauropod dinosaur – believed to be over 170 million years old – was discovered at the Williamson Cliffe Quarry in Stamford in 1968!

 The Sauropods, at over 100 feet long and weighing over 100 tons, were one of the largest of all dinosaurs.